Conditional Time Series Forecasting with Convolutional Neural Networks: Experiments

 In Figure \ref{fig1} we show the forecast of the $X$-coordinate in more detail.
 As seen from both the forecast and the histogram of the error, the cWN results in a more precise forecast.
 Furthermore, the learning rate of 0.001, while resulting in a slower initial convergence, is much more effective at obtaining the minimum training error, both unconditionally as well as conditionally.
-Figure \ref{fig2} shows the out-of-sample forecast of the uWN and the cWN.
-Conditioning allows the network to learn the true underlying dynamics of the system, resulting in a much better out-of-sample forecast.
-From the RMSE in Table \ref{tab1} and the plots in Figure \ref{fig2} we can conclude that while the network succeeds in learning dependencies between series, it is better at learning the linear ones, which makes sense from the convolutional (i.e. linear) architecture of the network.
+Figure \ref{fig2} shows the out-of-sample forecast of the uWN and the cWN for X and Y. Conditioning allows the network to learn the true underlying dynamics of the system, resulting in a much better out-of-sample forecast.
+From the RMSE in Table \ref{tab1} we see that the conditioning does not improve the accuracy of one-step-ahead forecast in the case of $Z$ (as the forecast might already unconditionally be very accurate), however from the out-of-sample forecast plots in Figure \ref{fig2} and the top right plot in Figure \ref{fig2a} we can conclude that conditioning is necessary in order to learn the underlying non-linear and linear dynamics in between the series.
+Furthermore, with Figure \ref{fig2a} we verify Remark \ref{rem1} numerically.
+Using only one filter and a filter width of one does not allow the non-linear dependencies to be learned correctly, while using either a filter width or the number of filters larger than one significantly improves the out-of-sample forecast.
+Unfortunately, using both $k=2$ and $M_l=3$ results in a worsened performance of the forecast, since the combination of the wide receptive field and a large number of parameters results in the model being unable to find the optimal weights.